Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Bergamo Lower Town

 One section is purely a banking and shopping district, but the rest of the lower area is full of art, music clubs, and great food options.
-If you don’t mind walking up into old town you can actually save a lot of money staying in this section of Bergamo in Italy!
+If you don’t mind walking up into Bergamo old town, you can actually save a lot of money staying in this section.

 Bergamo Italy Lower Town

 While the lower town has its perks, you’ll be itching to get up into the mix above to Bergamo’s upper town!
-Before you start your journey to the historic old town you should know there are two ways to get there.
+Before you start your journey to the historic Bergamo old town, you should know there are two ways to get there.

-Since Bergamo Alta is fortified by 160 foot high walls you’ll only have a few ways in.
-You can start your climb at several different points, but the most scenic is by taking the old stone staircase just to the left of the Bergamo Funicular.
+Since Bergamo Alta is fortified by 160 foot high walls, you’ll only have a few ways in.
+You can start your climb at several different points.
+Yet, the most scenic route is the old stone staircase just to the left of the Bergamo Funicular.

 The stairs will lead to a ramp that takes you through the famous San Giacamo Gate.
-The walk up will only take about 10 minutes, but it’s certainly steep… So make sure to wear sturdy shoes!
+The walk up will only take about 10 minutes, but is certainly steep.
+Make sure to wear sturdy shoes if you’re hiking to Bergamo old town.

 Bergamo Alta Funicular

-Just to the right of the medieval stone staircase, you’ll find the Bergamo Alta Funicular.
-This is a fantastic and surprisingly cheap way (under €2 euros per ticket!) to get up into Bergamo Alta.
+Just to the right of the medieval stone staircase, you’ll find the Bergamo Funicular.
+This is a fantastic and surprisingly cheap way (under €2 euros per ticket) to get up into Bergamo Citta Alta .

 Bergamo Alta Italy